rttools/hodmin/README.md

 ## System prerequisites

 Hodmin ist a bundle of scripts written in [Ruby][ruby].
-You need a running Ruby-Installation (tested: 2.0.0 and above), most modern operating systems include one (Debian-based systems: `apt-get install ruby-full`).
+You need a running Ruby-Installation (tested: 2.0.0 and above), most modern operating systems include one (Debian-based systems: `apt-get install ruby-full` or use RVM[RVM]).
 Hodmin ist developed and tested under Linux - it should run under MAC OS/X and -maybe - Windows too - but I didn' t test it until now.

 ## Subcommands